oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 ## Evolving from passwords to passkeys

 Passwordless authentication with CTAP2 and WebAuthn aren't new secure authentication mechanism since both have been around for a few years now.
 While CTAP2 and WebAuthn are an awesome progression to elevating security, a cool thing happened.
 Tech giants Apple, Google, and Microsoft _joined forces_ to standardize on making secure passwordless authentication seamless within and across their ecosystems with passkeys.
 Passkeys is another evolution on top of WebAuthn.
-Apple showcased passkeys migrating within iCloud so you don't need to create a separate passkey for each Apple device at a [recent developer event](https://developer.apple.com/videos/play/wwdc2022/10092/).
-Very slick!
-Who's ready for Google and Microsoft to follow suit? 🙋‍♀️
+Secure, phishing-resistant authentication keeps getting better!

 ## FIDO2 authentication with WebAuthn and CTAP